MAK Immigration

 Step 3: Pay the Fee

 The cost is $75 per person.
-Although those who apply through embassies or consulates may have other choices, payments are typically made online.
-A copy of the payment receipt should always be included with your application.
+Although those who apply through embassies or consulates may have other options, payments are typically made online.
+Always include a copy of the payment receipt with your application.

 Step 4: Submit Your Application